How much should I save each month?

 One of the basic tenets of personal finance is to set aside money for savings.
-However, answering the question, “How much should I save each month?” can feel mystifying, especially if you’re not sure where to start.
+However, determining how much you should save each month can be challenging, especially if you’re not sure where to start.

 The amount of money you should save each month will vary based on your goals.
+People commonly set aside money regularly for things such as an emergency fund, a down payment on a house or a car, or a planned vacation.
 Here’s what you need to know to decide how much to save.

-There are a number of rules of thumb that relate to savings, whether it’s retirement or emergency savings, but a general consensus is to set aside between 10 percent and 20 percent of your income each month for savings.
+There are various rules of thumb that relate to savings, whether it’s retirement or emergency savings, but a general consensus is to set aside between 10 percent and 20 percent of your income each month for savings.

-Davis recommends saving whatever you can, with an ultimate goal of getting to the point where you can set aside 20 percent of your take home pay, divided between retirement and emergency savings.
+If you can’t save 20 percent, save whatever you can, with the ultimate goal of getting to the point where you can set aside 20 percent of your take-home pay, divided between retirement and emergency savings.

 When dividing your money between emergency savings and retirement, start with your most immediate needs, says Chad Parks, CEO and founder of Ubiquity Retirement + Savings, a small-business retirement plan provider.